 At the tip of Michigan’s Thumb, Port Crescent State Park is one of six Dark Sky Preserves.
 The park is fairly protected against light pollution and is an ideal location for stargazing.
 The park’s designation as a Dark Sky Preserve is another unique element.
 Visitors can experience this without having to drive further north or to the Upper Peninsula.

-The Pure Michigan campaign produced this short video.
+A young couple produced this short video on Port Crescent State Park.
 Those who have tramped around Port Crescent may recognize that iron bridge from the former lumber town that now is home to the park.

 Related Reading Links About Michigan Parks